SIG Volunteer Leadership Handbook

 Each SIG shall submit an annual report that is expected to demonstrate that the SIG has accomplished the following benchmarks:

-- maintained a Coordinating Committee of four to five members
+- maintained a Coordinating Committee of six to seven members

 - completed self-assessments by all Coordinating Committee members